Facebook addiction symptoms, causes, and effects

 The effects of Facebook addiction can be physical and psychological, which is why this type of addiction has a detrimental impact on a person’s quality of life.
 The biggest effects of Facebook addiction are listed below.

-- Physical effects: burning eyes, disturbed sleep patterns, and headache are the most common physical effects of Facebook use reported by a study in the BMC Research Notes.
-Facebook addiction also leads to muscle tension and higher BMI or weight gain and poorer physical health outcomes, Harvard Business Review reported
+- Physical effects: burning eyes, disturbed sleep patterns, and headaches are the most common negative physical effects of excessive Facebook use as reported by Rajesh Kumar Jhan et al., in their 2016 study published in the BMC Research Notes.
+Facebook addiction can also manifest in musculoskeletal health problems such as back pains, shoulder pains, and wrist pains and poorer physical health outcomes brought about by spending hours using the platform as reported by Kwaku Oppong Asante and Jacob Nyarko in their 2014 paper published in Mediterranean Journal of Social Sciences.

 - Psychological effects: anxiety, depression, low self-esteem, and lack of confidence are among the strongest psychological effects of Facebook addiction.
-These effects usually occur as users compare themselves and their lives with other people.
-Other psychological effects may include intensified loneliness, envy and jealousy, and resentment
+Anxiety, particularly social anxiety, represents the strongest significant risk of social media addiction, including Facebook addiction, as reported by Jin Zhao et al. in their 2022 research published in the Frontiers in Psychology.
+Other psychological effects may include intensified loneliness, envy and jealousy, and resentment.

 What are the signs and symptoms of Facebook addiction?